John S. Mosby Academy

 John S. Mosby Academy was a private high school in Front Royal, Virginia, established in 1959 when the city's schools were ordered to desegregate following the landmark Brown v.
 Board of Education Supreme Court ruling.
 It was named for John S. Mosby, a Confederate colonel.

 The same year, Warren County built Criser High School (1-12) for black children.
-Mosby and Criser were part of a political strategem called massive resistance.
+Mosby and Criser were part of a political stratagem called massive resistance.